 I love to place these little Easter Egg Planters by the windowsill that helps enlighten up my dull and boring windows.
 So colorful to make my day happy to wake up with.
 However, daily care needed by watering (only wetting the soil) them 2-3 times a day and a windowsill with about 4-5 hours of soft sunlight.

-Not only the colorful eggshells and green wheat grasses brighten up my day if I am lucky enough, but there are also some beautiful dew drops build-up at the tips of the wheat grasses in the morning.
+Not only do the colorful egg shells and green wheat grasses brighten up my day if I am lucky enough, but there are also some beautiful dew drops build-up at the tips of the wheat grasses in the morning.
 If you have read my previous post, I even took some Shamrock Bokeh Lights photography from the reflections of the dewdrops too.

-I made these Easter Egg Planters before my Hong Kong Disneyland trip and time flies, today is my last night here in this heavenly place that I would want to stay longer.
-I bet when I am back home, the wheat grasses could have grown into another round of new shoots, thanks to my hubby who stays at home after work taking care of my son and these few little cuties.
+I made these egg shell craft before my Hong Kong Disneyland trip and time flies, today is my last night here in this heavenly place that I would want to stay longer.
+I bet when I am back home, the wheat grasses could have grown into another round of new shoots, thanks to my hubby, who stays at home after work taking care of my son and these few little cuties.

 Planting Wheat Grass